The future of energy in the CEE region through the eyes of experts. Speakers from more than ten European countries.

-Participants include transmission system operators (e.g. from the Czech Republic, Slovakia, Hungary or Croatia), innovators from energy companies, representatives of flexibility aggregators, and industrial companies wishing to benefit from new opportunities.
+Participants included transmission system operators (from the Czech Republic, Slovakia, Hungary, Croatia, Belgium and Ukraine), innovators from energy companies, representatives of flexibility aggregators, and industrial companies wishing to benefit from new opportunities.

 Since 2018 Stanislav has directed Nano Energies in its mission of achieving its long-term vision of shared sustainable energy.
 After 8 years in the UK, where he gained experience in the energy sector and in banking for companies such as Morgan Stanley, Lloyds Banking Group and Siemens, Stanislav joined CEZ Group where his tenure began at CEZ Trading where he was originating trading business across Europe.
 Then he set up a commodities business within CEZ ESCO.
 Stanislav ran one of the first local commercial pilots on flexibility for demand response and is considered as a thought leader on this topic in the Czech Republic.
 He has a degree from the University of Hull international finance and economics and an MBA from the University of Manchester.